Deploy a Rust Application on Kubernetes with Helm

 Here’s a brief explanation of the most important components of this Helm chart:

 - Chart.yaml: This file contains the metadata of the Helm chart, such as the version or the description.

 - values.yaml: This file declares the variables to be passed to the templates.

 - templates/service.yaml: This file defines a Kubernetes Service for the Rust application.
 Learn more about Services.

 - templates/deployment.yaml: This manifest file creates a service endpoint for the container.
 Learn more about Deployments.

 TIP: For a more in-depth look at chart creation, we recommend reading our Helm Chart tutorial.

 With the scaffolding in place, we’ll edit the values.yaml file.
 This file declares variables to be passed into the templates.
 We have modified the file to include our Docker image, tag, service name and port values.
 USERNAME is a placeholder.
 Remember to replace it with your Docker ID.

 Step 5: Deploy the example application in Kubernetes

-NOTE: Before performing the following steps, make sure you have a Kubernetes cluster running, and Helm and Tiller are installed.
+NOTE: Before performing the following steps, make sure you have a Kubernetes cluster running with Helm v3.x installed.
 For detailed instructions, refer to our starter tutorial.